tlswg/tls13-spec/draft-ietf-tls-tls13.md

   to accept only a subset of the early data messages.

-Prior to accepting the EarlyDataIndication extension, the server MUST perform the following checks.
+Prior to accepting the EarlyDataIndication extension, the server MUST perform the following checks:

 - The configuration_id matches a known server configuration.
 - The client's cryptographic determining parameters match the